openspending/spendingstories/README.md

 The Spending Stories installation consists of setting up the following components:

-1. Set up your python environnement
+1. Set up your python environment
 1. Install dependencies
 1. Set up the database (example with MySQL)
 1. Run server (example with mod_wsgi from apache)

-### 1. Set up your python environnement
+### 1. Set up your python environment

 **a.
 Install python packages:**